There’s no doubt about it. Rooftop gardens are trending and with good reason. They’re gorgeous, cost efficient, and good for the environment.

-But what exactly are they, and what purpose do they serve?
+But what exactly is a rooftop garden?
+And what purpose can it serve?
 In this article, we’ll tell you everything you need to know.

 Modern Elite and PurePots Planters at Rockefeller Center in New York, NY